An AI community for Australians who actually build.

 A deep build session.
 Bring a real project; leave with it working.

-Async channels for shipping, asking, showing.
+Async channels for shipping what you've built, asking what's stuck, and showing what's working.
 No lectures.
 No recycled YouTube.

 Information is free.
 Application is the moat.